Packing Topological Minors Half-Integrally: Rerouting

 Let $W$ be a component of $F \cap S'$.
 By definition, $W$ is a path.
 If there exists a path $R$ in $S$ with ends $x,y$ such that $\{x,y\} \subseteq V(W)$ and $R \cap V(F)=\{x,y\}$, then we say the graph $F'$ is obtained from $F$ by {\it rerouting through $R$} if $F'$ is obtained from $F$ by deleting the edges and internal vertices of the subpath in $W$ with ends $x,y$ and adding $R$.
 Note that $F'$ is a linkage in $S$ equivalent to $F$.
-If such $F'$ exists, we say that $F$ can be {\it rerouted through $R$}.
+If such $R$ exists, we say that $F$ can be {\it rerouted through $R$}.

-If there exists a path $R$ in $C_i$ for some $i \in [s']$ such that $F$ can be rerouted through $R$, then one can delete the edges in $F-F'$ from $S$ and apply induction, contradicting the minimality of $S$.
+If there exists a path $R$ in $C_i$ for some $i \in [s']$ such that $F'$ can be obtained from $F$ by rerouting through $R$, then one can delete the edges in $F-F'$ from $S$ and apply induction, contradicting the minimality of $S$.
 So $F$ cannot be rerouted through any path in $C_i$ for any $i \in [s']$.